ajmwagar/blog/content/about.md

 {{< figure src="/img/about/me.png" alt="Me, in Victoria B.C." position="center" style="width:800px;">}}

 Born and raised Seattleite.
-I write blog posts and code, one of which is probably why you are here.
+I write blog posts and code, one of which may be why you are here.

+Welcome.

 Passionate about sailing, fishing, motorcycles, motorsports, camping, the works.